Robeff-Technology/clap_b7_driver/README.md

     ```
        sudo apt install libgeographic-dev
     ```

-2. Autoware.universe: Make sure you have a working autoware.universe installation.
-If you don't have autoware.universe installed, you can follow the official github repo: [autoware.universe github](https://github.com/autowarefoundation/autoware.universe).
 2. Build Tools: Ensure you have the necessary build tools and dependencies installed on your system.

 ### Install the Clap-B7 ROS2 Driver

-1. Clone the Repository: If your Clap-B7 ROS2 driver is hosted on a version control system like Git, clone the repository into your autoware workspace's source directory:
+1. Clone the Repository:clone the repository into your autoware workspace's source directory:
 ```
-    cd /path_to_your_autoware_workspace/src/sensor_component/external
+    cd /path_to_your_ros2_workspace/src
     git clone https://github.com/Robeff-Technology/clap_b7_driver.git
 ```
 -   Build the Workspace: Navigate to your autoware workspace and build the packages:
     ```
-    cd /path_to_your_autoware_workspace
+    cd /path_to_your_ros2_workspace
     colcon build --packages select clap_b7_driver
     ```
 -   Source the Workspace: Source your autoware workspace to make the newly built Clap-B7 driver node available:
     ```
-    source /path_to_your_autoware_workspace/install/setup.bash
+    source /path_to_your_ros2_workspace/install/setup.bash
     ```